-Right around the beginning of spring is when many current officers are looking to find either their own replacement, or more help for the leadership team next year.
-No one wants to be stuck doing the work of six people alone, and your group needs leadership to thrive.
+There comes a time each school year when current officers are looking to find their own replacements or even just seeking more help for the leadership team for next year.
+No one wants to be stuck doing the work of six people alone, and your group needs a leadership team to thrive.

-Hold an event for incoming kindergarten parents.
+Hold an event for incoming parents.
 Scope out their interest in leadership.

-Look outside your normal channels.
+Look outside your normal volunteer recruitment channels.
 Is there a grandparent who would participate?
-Or a local senior (a retired teacher, for example)?
+Or a local senior—a retired teacher, for example?

 Pause your recruitment until back-to-school time, when everyone is more energized.

 Have “co” leaders if somebody doesn't want to do it on their own.
 Copresidents are pretty common, but even secretary, treasurer, and committee chair duties can be divided.

 Rotate duties.
 For example, if you don’t have a secretary, assign a note-taker at the beginning of each meeting.
 Ask someone else to run meetings if the person who’s going to be president isn’t comfortable doing that.

 The key to this solution—and we’ve seen school parent groups do it—is to make decisions as a group and decide how you’ll handle things when you can’t agree.
 While this isn’t a great long-term solution, it can work for a year or two if you have the right group of people.

 Talk to the people who might be interested in helping out.
 Figure out what feels comfortable for them, and then work together to determine what will keep your group operational (and remember that “operational” might mean fewer activities than you’ve previously planned).
 Work by consensus, and make sure everyone knows what tasks they are assigned when each meeting ends.